-Australians produce more motor vehicle pollution per capita than almost any other country — twice as much as Europeans and many times more than people in Tokyo (Turton 2004).
+Australians produce more motor vehicle pollution per capita than almost any other country — twice as much as Europeans.

 Older parts of cities that developed in the pre-car era exhibit many of the good qualities of urban villages (see Choosing a site).

 The cost of car ownership is rising rapidly.
 On average, the cost of owning and operating a car in Australia is around $210 per week (RACQ 2016).

 Urban sprawl is associated with a number of problems, including a need for longer water and sewer pipes, power supply lines and roadways thus less efficient and more expensive infrastructure.
 Community relationships can also be lost partly due to excessive reliance on private transport that the very young, elderly, infirm and less able cannot use.

 Car parking in this urban village includes a bike and utility shed, and is landscaped and designed to provide usable community space.

 Promoting urban villages helps counter car-dependent sprawl and its many negative impacts.
 Some of these impacts are:

 - greenhouse gas emissions, air and noise pollution

 - pollution and waste from manufacturing and disposing of cars

 - cost burden of car ownership and poor access for people who don’t own cars